 AI trained on hospitality context | Yes | Generic (Zendesk Copilot) |

-AI handles routine enquiries autonomously | In pilot | Add-on product, additional cost |
+AI handles routine enquiries autonomously | In pilot, ≥60 live locations in Norway, UK pilots running | Add-on product, additional cost |

 Reviews and surveys | ||